89rat/pqshield-api/pq359_mobile_app/FLUTTER_IMPLEMENTATION_SUMMARY.md

-# PQShield Flutter Mobile App - Implementation Summary
+# PQ359 Flutter Mobile App - Implementation Summary

 ## 🚀 **Production-Ready Flutter Implementation**

-The PQShield Flutter mobile app has been successfully designed and implemented as a comprehensive quantum-resistant security platform for mobile devices.
-This implementation provides real neural network capabilities, edge computing optimization, and seamless integration with the existing PQShield API platform.
+The PQ359 Flutter mobile app has been successfully designed and implemented as a comprehensive quantum-resistant security platform for mobile devices.
+This implementation provides real neural network capabilities, edge computing optimization, and seamless integration with the existing PQ359 API platform.

 ---